oracle-livelabs/security/database/protect-sensitive-data-in-rest-get-calls-using-oracle-data-redaction/use-redaction-anonymize-restcalls/use-redaction-anonymize-restcalls.md

     ![Enable REST](images/enable-rest.png)

 3. The **REST Enable Object slider** will appear from the right side of the page.
 We are going to use the defaults for this page but take note and **copy** the Preview URL to a clipboard of your choice.
 This is the URL we will use to **access the REST enabled table**.
 When ready, click the **Enable button** in the lower right of the slider.
+*Warning: Do not enable Require Authentication.
+This will require that users go through an additional authentication process.*

     ![Enable REST](images/rest-enable-object.png)

 3. That's it!
 Your table is **REST enabled**.
 Open a new browser window or tab and enter **URL** that was copied in the previous step.

     ![Pre-Redaction REST Call](images/pre-redaction-rest.png)